 Responsible for planning and implementing a developmentally appropriate HighScope curriculum in accordance with the philosophy of the Early Childhood Center and licensing regulations; and which supports the mission of The Community House.
 The Center is open Monday – Friday from 7am-6pm.

-Responsibility• Ensure a daily well-planned environment with appropriate materials which stimulate children’s interest and involvement.
+Responsibility• Ensure a daily well-planned warm and nurturing environment with appropriate materials which stimulate children’s interest and involvement.

-• Oversee/facilitate staff in assigned classroom, ensuring they are implementing the curriculum.
+• Oversee staff in assigned classroom ensuring they are implementing the established curriculum.

 • Facilitate children’s play and learning in a non-directive, positive, flexible manner; know when and how to step in to promote cognitive and social growth.

-• Work with management and staff of the Early Childhood Center in planning the school year’s curriculum; problem solving in the classroom, purchasing equipment and supplies, coordinating parent/teacher conferences and in ongoing evaluation procedures pertaining to the program, children, parents, and staff.
+• Work with team teachers to plan daily curriculum; problem solve in the classroom, coordinate and conduct parent/teacher conferences, and continually evaluate procedures pertaining to the program, children, parents, and staff.

 • Perform related duties as assigned.

-• Manage staff and ensure adherence to the policies and guidelines.
+• Manage staff and ensure adherence to ECC policies and guidelines.

-• Conduct individual team staff meetings on a weekly basis.
+• Conduct individual team staff meetings on a bi-weekly basis.

-• Prepare and conduct staff annual reviews along with management input.
+• Prepare and conduct staff performance reviews along with Director/Assistant Director input.

-• Able to supervise and manage using a teaching team approach.
+• Ability to supervise and manage using a team-teaching approach.

-• Sensitive and mature individual who is able to relate well to both children and adults.
+• Sensitive and mature individual; ability to relate well to both children and adults.

 • Ability to provide leadership and stability for program continuity.